 If you are experiencing symptoms such as changes in texture of breast tissue, a new lump or mass, changes in the size of your breast or sudden nipple discharge, contact your primary care physician or gynecologist to discuss next steps.

 A mammogram is an X-ray of the breast and is generally recommended for women who have no signs of or family history of breast cancer.
 It usually involves two or three X-rays of each breast.
-A screening mammogram is a routine test to find any tumors that cannot be felt.
+This is a routine test to find any tumors that cannot be felt.

-This state-of-the-art test is much like a screening mammogram but provides 3-D images that make it highly effective in finding abnormalities in breast tissue.
-This test may be more effective than a regular mammogram for women with dense breast tissue or women who are at high risk for breast cancer.
+This state-of-the-art test is much like a conventional mammogram but provides 3D images that are highly effective in revealing abnormalities in breast tissue.
+This test may be more effective than a conventional mammogram for women with dense breast tissue or women who are at high risk for breast cancer.
 This screening may have a cost that is not covered by insurance.